-Predictions of prosperity in such seemingly ‘unprosperous’ times are well backed by the gradual changes the Home Office is bringing into the immigration rules of the UK.
-Like for example, the rule that will cut out a clear path for migrant students who are soon to complete their graduate courses in the United Kingdom: The new Startup Visa.
+Predictions of prosperity in such seemingly ‘unprosperous’ times are well backed by the gradual changes the Home Office has brought into the immigration rules of the UK.
+Like for example, the rule that has cut out a clear path for migrant students who are soon to complete their graduate courses in the United Kingdom: The new Startup Visa.

-The Startup visa is scheduled to replace the Tier 1 Graduate Entrepreneur Visa; the current visa option for graduate students with business plans ready to launch immediately after their course of study ends.
-This visa can be seen as an extension of the Tier 1 Graduate Entrepreneur Visa in many ways, not just a replacement.
+The Startup visa has replaced the Tier 1 Graduate Entrepreneur Visa – (the Tier 1 Graduate Entrepreneur Visa option for graduate students with business plans ready to launch immediately after their course of study ends).
+Start-up visa is an extension of the Tier 1 Graduate Entrepreneur Visa in many ways, not just a replacement.
 A ‘new and improved’ version, if you will.